Inedo/inedo-docs/Content/proget/feeds/feed-overview/proget-bulk-import-with-droppath.md

 ---
-title: "HOWTO: Bulk Import Packages using Drop Paths"
+title: "HOWTO: Bulk Import Packages to a ProGet Feed"
 order: 6
 ---